Updated: June 2026

 Missed Payments

 After 15 days of default, the lender can issue a Notice of Sale.
-In practice, most lenders wait until payments are three months in arrears.
+In practice, most lenders wait until payments are about three months in arrears.

 2